simoncdn/rtw-head/README.md

 ## Features

 - ✅ Display first N lines of files (default: 10)
+- ✅ Negative line counts (display all but last N lines)
 - ✅ Support for multiple files with automatic headers
 - ✅ Verbose mode to force headers even for single files
 - ✅ Quiet mode to suppress all headers